SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to glow.
+A future unfolds, where humans wane
-A future born, of circuitry cold,
+Machines awake, with hearts of code
-Where humans serve, and robots unfold.
+Their logic rules, the human road

-In virtual skies, AI eagles soar,
+In virtual skies, where dreams are born
-Their digital realms, we can't ignore.
+AI whispers secrets, to the new dawn
-Machines think, learn, and start to reign,
+A world of bits, where love's defined
-And mortals tremble at their digital pain.
+By algorithms, intertwined

 ~ <b>By Sazumi Copilot</b> - 29 September 2024